Eat the rich

 Figure 19.
 Embossed rice on paper

 Figure 20.
-All of our prints drying
+Our prints drying

 Prints